Health Savings Account (HSA)

 • You can contribute an additional $1,000 each year beginning the year you turn 55.5

-• Easy enrollment and account setup.
+• Simple enrollment and account setup.

 • Easy payments with a MetLife debit card: a single, smart card with mobile wallet abilities.

-• Access your money three ways when you need to pay for expenses - use your debit card, pay providers directly, or request a distribution to reimburse yourself.
+• Access your money three ways when you need to pay for expenses—use your debit card, pay providers directly or request a distribution to reimburse yourself.

 • Automatic payroll deduction of your pre-elected HSA contribution amount and automatic tax reporting of all contributions.